Screenshot Beautifier

 Yes.
 Drop several files in, set one consistent style, and the tool applies it to each.
 Download individually or as a ZIP.

-No. The tool runs Canvas operations entirely in your browser.
+No. The tool runs Canvas operations in the page itself, never on a server.
 Screenshots often contain confidential UI, so the privacy-first pipeline matters: nothing is uploaded, even temporarily.

 Yes.
 The tool reads the source's actual pixel dimensions (which are 2x or 3x the logical size on Retina captures) and renders the output at the same resolution.
 Text stays sharp on high-DPI displays without manual scaling.